Charlotte NC skyline and homes for sale

 Charlotte Real Estate Market at a Glance

-Charlotte's market has normalized after 2021–2022 but remains fundamentally strong.
-Active inventory is up, giving buyers more time to make decisions — but well-priced homes in desirable school zones and transit-adjacent neighborhoods still move quickly.
+Charlotte's market has normalized from the wild 2021 and 2022 frenzy, but demand remains strong in the best pockets.
+Inventory gives buyers more room to compare, while well-priced homes in desirable school zones and transit-adjacent neighborhoods still move quickly.

 Median Home Price